A WordPress Plugins Guide For Entrepreneurs

 “ACF has a more intuitive visual interface making it easier for beginners to create & manage custom fields without coding.”

-I use ACF for my custom fields in my Services CPTs, so the first screen view is locked from Bricks builder & edited from the WP dashboard (safeguarding technique).
+I use ACF in my Services CPTs, so the first screen view is locked from Bricks builder & edited from the WP dashboard (safeguarding technique) in three custom fields.

-It works by adding custom fields into the WordPress dashboard.
+It works by adding custom fields into the WP dashboard that link & feed a CPT section.
 I used three custom fields in my Services CPT top sections, e.g. lede text, button text, & link.

-My Services CPTs are made from a custom Brickโs template that is partially dynamic in the top section, from the three custom fields, while being editable using Bricks in the body.
+My Services CPTs are made from a partially dynamic custom Brick’s template, with three custom fields, while being editable in the body using Bricks.

-Tip: Start on the free version & see if you like it before upgrading to pro USD $49/yr, if you prefer ACF.
-Get original ACF from WP Engine (creator), not WP directory.
+Tip: Start on the free version & see if you like it before upgrading to pro USD $49/yr.
+It’s important to get original ACF from WP Engine, not from WP directory.
+Bare-Ess-03

-MB CPT&CT is one extension from Meta Box, the alternative to ACF.
-Both plugins offer similar core functionality, adding custom fields, custom post types, & taxonomies.
+MB CPT&CT is a stand alone extension from Meta Box, the alternative to ACF.
+Both plugins offer similar functionality for custom fields, custom post types, & taxonomies.

 “CPTs provide better content structuring, improved SEO from custom taxonomies, & enable template customisation.”

-I used this for creating my CPTs for Services, Comments, FAQ, Reviews, Legals, & Projects.
-I created my CPTs in the WP menu, assigned icons & settings with this.
+I use this for creating my CPTs for Services, Comments, FAQ, Reviews, Legals, & Projects.
+They display in the WP dashboard menu, & I assign icons & settings with this plugin.

-As you expand you might create taxonomies for โService Typesโ or โProject Typesโ to classify them & assist user experience & SEO.
+As you expand you might create taxonomies for “Service Types” or “Project Types” to classify them for better user experience & SEO.

 Auxiliary Website Systems:

-These four plugins assist site performance through image optimisation & email authentication, & enable inbound messages from my web forms.
+These four plugins assist site performance through image optimisation, custom coding, & email authentication, & enable visitors to direct message me from web forms.

 AUD $15.99 OTP 10K Credits Unli Domains

-This means you no longer have to precisely size images in Photoshop, before uploading them, but itโs still good practice to size images & reduce down large file sizes.
+This means you no longer have to precisely size images in Photoshop, before uploading them, but it’s still good practice to size images for desktops & reduce down large file sizes.

 I use Short Pixel to optimise (resize, compress, & convert) my images & thumbnails in the media library, with my average optimisation being 47% less, & served in WebP format.